-- Invitations to submit full proposals will be sent by Friday, 9/28/2018
+- 12/01/2023 (or earlier) Invitations to submit full proposals will be sent.

 The SPARK program is available to UConn/UConn Health faculty members, within the following parameters:

 - Effort and Salary: Although no minimum effort level is required for SPARK projects, a PI must have departmental research time available during the award period or address in the application how they will handle the time commitment required by a SPARK project.
-Generally speaking, SPARK is only available to tenure-track, clinical, and APiR (Storrs) faculty.
+Generally speaking, SPARK is only available to tenure-track, clinical, and (Storrs/Regional Campus) APiR faculty.
 Research Professors / those whose positions are contingent on grant-funding (soft money positions, including UCH in-residence faculty) are not eligible.
 Faculty with potential SPARK projects that involve grant-dependent faculty should contact the SPARK program director before applying.

 - UConn Primary Appointment: SPARK PIs must be faculty whose primary appointment is at UConn / UConn Health.
 Faculty with primary appointments to CCMC or Jackson Labs are not eligible to apply.
 PIs with a primary appointment at a TIP company are also not eligible.
 Individuals who are not eligible to apply as a PI may be able to serve as a collaborator/consultant on an eligible PI’s SPARK project.